tomblackburn/blog/content/en/posts/Project Booksy - An Introduction/index.md

 ---
-title: Project Zero - An Introduction
+title: Project Booksy - An Introduction
 date: 2025-01-23
 author: Tom Blackburn
 description: Diary of a project being built as part of the Boot.dev course